OpenframeProject/Openframe-Docs/source/includes/_frame-setup-guide.md

----
-title: Openframe Setup Guide
+# Setup Guide

-language_tabs:
-  - Raspberry Pi terminal

-toc_footers:
-  - <a href='http://docs.openframe.io/frame-setup-guide'>Frame Setup Guide</a>
-  - <a href='http://docs.openframe.io/dev-env-setup'>Dev Environment Setup</a>
-  - <a href='https://api.openframe.io/explorer'>REST API Docs</a>
-  - <a href='http://docs.openframe.io/js-client'>JS Client</a>
-  - <a href='https://github.com/OpenframeProject'>Openframe on Github</a>

-includes:

-search: true
----

-# A quick note, before you start...
+## A quick note, before you start...

 This project is in an early state, and is under active development — we cannot promise everything will work 100%.
 Feedback and contributions are welcome!